andrewnk/turtlecoin-docker/dockerfiles/miner/README.md

-# TurtleCoin miner With TTYD Docker Image
+# TurtleCoin Miner Docker Image

-This image pulls the binary from the base image and runs the miner on apline using ttyd.
-The process is run within tmux to persist the session in case the page reloads or crashes.
+This image pulls the binary from the base image and runs the miner on apline.

 Build Arguments/Environment Variables: